1.

 beak with yellow stripe on the cutting edge of the upper mandible.

-It is widely distributed in forested habitats up to 1,200 m
+It is widely distributed in forested habitats up to 1,200 metres

 above sea level.
-According to Legge 1880 this was hunted by
+According to Legge, this was hunted by

-the natives for flesh, which is described to be ‘tender
+the natives for flesh, which he described to be "tender

-and not distasteful’.
+and not distasteful."
+Luckily, this practice is unheard of today.
 Sri Lanka Grey Hornbill was described

 by an Englishman named George Shaw in 1811. |